-ICT Transforming Education in Africa is a 3-year project launched in 2015 to foster human and social development in Mozambique, Rwanda and Zimbabwe, through the use of information and communication technology (ICT), in particular mobile learning.
-Beneficiaries are teachers and students, primary and secondary public schools, higher education institutions, policy-makers, educational administrators and leaders.
-It is part of the UNESCO-Korea Funds-in-Trust cooperation and has a budget of USD6 million.
+Launched in 2015, the ICT Transforming Education in Africa project fosters human and social development in African countries through the use of information and communication technology (ICT) for education.
+The beneficiaries of the project are teachers and students, primary and secondary public schools, higher education institutions, policy-makers, educational administrators and leaders.
+It is part of the UNESCO-Korea Funds-in-Trust cooperation.

 The project aims to:

-- Facilitate the development of national ICT in education policies and master plans and knowledge-sharing, including supporting the Information for All Programme (IFAP)
+- Facilitate the development of national ICT in education policies and master plans, and knowledge-sharing.

-- Aligning the project with Education 2030 and national education development priorities to secure convergence and maximize synergies with other key stakeholders in the education systems.
+- Align with Education 2030 and national education development priorities to maximize synergies with other key stakeholders in education systems.

-- Ensuring country ownership by establishing project teams led by education ministries and formed with key implementing agencies; engaging the teams in developing country project documents; decentralizing funds and responsibility for day-to-day implementation to UNESCO Field Offices.
+- Ensure country ownership by establishing project teams led by education ministries and formed with key implementing agencies.

-The project was launched at the 2015 World Education Forum, in Incheon, Republic of Korea and is aligned with the Education 2030 Agenda, the Sustainable Development Goals, in particular Goal 4 on Education, the Global Education First Initiative and the Qingdao Declaration on ICT and Education.
+The project was launched at the 2015 World Education Forum in Incheon, Republic of Korea and is aligned with the Education 2030 Agenda, the Sustainable Development Goals (particularly SDG 4), the Continental Education Strategy for Africa 2016-2025 (CESA 16-25) and the Qingdao Declaration on ICT and Education.